burke1791/node-rdbms/src/notes.md

 # Database file

-The database file consists of one or more pages, which have a minimum size of 512 chars and increasing by powers of 2.
+The database file consists of one or more pages, which have an exact size of 8,192 chars.
 All pages in the file are the same size.

 ## Page Types